 A small computer chip inside the pump is specifically programmed to release exact amounts of short-acting insulin throughout the day and after meals as required by the individual user.
-Some pumps connect to continuous blood sugar monitoring devices which monitor the users’ blood sugar levels all day.
+Some pumps connect to continuous blood sugar monitoring devices, which monitor the users’ blood sugar levels all day.

 Medtronic MiniMed Insulin Pump a Blessing for Many

-When Our Lawyers Focused on the Medtronic MiniMed Insulin Pump Lawsuits
+Medtronic MiniMed Insulin Pump Lawsuits

 Our Medtronic MiniMed lawyers began following these potential lawsuits three years ago in 2019.
 The first sign of trouble with the MiniMed Insulin Pumps came in November 2019 when Medtronic sent out alert letters to all registered MiniMed users.
 The letter warned of a potential problem with the pump.

 Then in February 2020, Medtronic issued a class I safety recall covering over 300,000 MiniMed Insulin Pump devices.
 At this point, you knew there would be a Medtronic MiniMed lawsuit.
 You have a grave risk of injuries, 300,000 pumps, and a pretty obvious product defect.

 So what was the problem?
 Again, the MiniMed recall was due to a defective retainer ring that can allow the insulin cartridge to become loose or disconnected inside the pump.
 Once the insulin cartridge becomes disconnected, it can be hazardous for the device user because the pump can give them an acute overdose or underdose of insulin.
 This can cause the user to suffer acute hyperglycemia or hypoglycemia, resulting in serious damage to the body and vital organs and, in some cases, death.